 The TARDIS uses a telepathic field to interpret and translate languages for the Doctor and his companions.
-That sounds closer to machine translation than human interpreting…but since the TARDIS is sentient and has with her own personality, I’m including it here.
+That sounds closer to machine translation than human interpreting…but since the TARDIS is sentient and has her own personality, I’m including it here.
 The TARDIS can interpret almost any language in the universe unless it is very, very old.

 It also has a sense of humour.
 For example, when Donna tried speaking Latin in Pompeii, the TARDIS translated it into Celtic for the natives.

 ” Meanwhile the poor Babel fish, by effectively removing all barriers to communication between different cultures and races, has caused more and bloodier wars than anything else in the history of creation.”

 In The Hitchhiker’s Guide to the Galaxy, the Babelfish is a small yellow fish that translates any spoken language the person wearing it happens to hear.
 We might like to think that as translators and interpreters we help bring different cultures together, teach the world to sing in perfect harmony and all that.
 Unfortunately, since the Babelfish interprets with absolutely no filter, it does not help different races coexist peacefully.
 Rather, it inflames intergalactic tensions by making it possible to hear just how rude other people are being.

 “Don’t blame me.
 I’m an interpreter.
 I’m not supposed to know a power socket from a computer terminal.” — Star Wars, Episode V: The Empire Strikes Back